Troll321/unoff-payloadcms-supabase-storage-adapter/README.md

 `npm install unoff-payloadcms-supabase-storage-adapter`

-Set your payload version to 3.74.0
+**Set your payload version to 3.74.0**, as for now this package doesn't support other than the specified version.

+**Generate importmap!** See the official payload docs for further information.
+`npm run payload generate:importmap`

 ### Working Example